 Depression is a leading cause of disability around the world and contributes greatly to the global burden of mental health illness.
 There are many approaches to the management of depression with pharmacological and behavioral therapies being the cornerstone of many of the management approaches.

-Today our thoughts go to people around the world who are suffering from MENTAL ILLNESS.
+Our thoughts go to people around the world who are suffering from mental illness.

-In our blog we shed LIGHT on them and giving HOPE there is a road to recovery.
+In our blog we shed light on them and give hope that there is a road to recovery.

 2 Attention Deficit Hyperactivity Disorder